GLEIF-IT/vlei-qvi/docs/getting-started.md

 ### Prerequisites

-The following five software packages are required to execute the scripts in this repository:
+The following two software packages are required to execute the scripts in this repository:

 - jq - `sed` for JSON data
 - git - distributed version control system